by Mildred M. Olivier, M.D.

 It is very important to distinguish ocular hypertension from glaucoma.
 Ocular hypertension is a risk factor in the development of glaucoma.
 The presence of ocular hypertension may not mean an individual has glaucoma.
 This is important because glaucoma is an eye disease that damages the optic nerve in a way that can lead to blindness.
 Once the fluid builds it can cause an individual to lose their peripheral vision.
 This is important because more women than men have primary open angle glaucoma (POAG).
-In fact, in the United States, approximately 1.7 million women ages 40 and older have POAG, with that number expected rapidly increase in the near future.

 High intraocular pressure doesn’t always lead directly to glaucoma.
 Along with other things, high IOP is considered an important risk factor for the disease.
 Other risk factors include:

 - being of African, Caribbean or Mexican descent,

 - being older than forty (Blacks)